ansys/magnet-segmentation-toolkit/doc/source/Contributing.rst

 Post issues
 -----------
-Use the `Magnet Segmentation Toolkit Issues <https://github.com/ansys/magnet-segmentation-toolkit/issues>`_ page to create issues to report bugs and request new features.
+Use the `Magnet Segmentation ToolkitBackend Issues <https://github.com/ansys/magnet-segmentation-toolkit/issues>`_ page to create issues to report bugs and request new features.

 View documentation
 -------------------
-Documentation for the latest stable release is hosted at `Magnet Segmentation Toolkit documentation <https://magnet.segmentation.toolkit.docs.pyansys.com/version/stable/>`_.
+Documentation for the latest stable release is hosted at `Magnet Segmentation ToolkitBackend documentation <https://magnet.segmentation.toolkit.docs.pyansys.com/version/stable/>`_.

 In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version